mhoward91/quote-scraping/README.md

 ## Description

-The program uses the Beautiful Soup package to scrape data from this [website](http://quotes.toscrape.com/).
+The program uses the [Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest/#) package to scrape data from [Quotes to Scrape](http://quotes.toscrape.com/).
 It parses the HTML, identifying quote data by its class ID or anchor tab to load a list of structured tuples into memory.
 A quote is selected at random and displayed to the user, at which point they are prompted to input the author of the quote into the terminal.

 | After the... | the outcome is... |
 | --- | --- |